OpenSourcePolitics/recruitment-tests/python/README.md

 ### Level H
 The town of Democracity decided to organize a participatory budget to encourage citizens to take part to the decision process.
 A participatory budget is a procedure that help deciding the major what projects should be conducted by the city.

 Given a list of projects previously set, each citizen gives points to each projects.
-You're working in a famous company which deploys the democracy software that ship this participatory budget, and we ask you know to determine the final rankings.
+You're working in a famous company which deploys the democracy software that ships this participatory budget, and we ask you know to determine the final rankings.

 You'll design a function that takes three arguments :
 - the number of participants `n`